Shashwat27sri/Shashwat27sri/README.md

 - 👀 I’m interested in learning and knowing about all the latest tecknologies ✨ coming and to be there by side with that technology i am facinated to learn most of the technologies and had grat enthuast to do projects of the same
-- 🌱 Nice hand's on  Web Development(Front-end)😉, C✌, C++, Python🐍, MySQL💻
+- 🌱 Nice hand's on  Web Development(Front-end)😉, C✌, C++, Python🐍, MySQL💻,  JAVASCRIPT, PHP
-- 😄 I’m currently learning JAVASCRIPT(Client-Side), PHP(Server-Side), ROS 😇, GAZEBO
+- 😄 I’m currently learning JAVA☕
+- 😯 Also tried hands on ROS 😇, GAZEBO, ARUCO MAKER
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for development internship or collabration on Open-Source
 - 📫 How to reach me

       -> Email- shashwatsu27@gmail.com